deusr3x/agent-model/README.md

 # agent-model

-A Clojure library designed to ... well, that part is up to you.
+Playing with Clojure making a small agent-based model.
+Learning the different Clojure types.
+Using [Quil](http://quil.info) for the graphics.

 ## Usage

-FIXME
+Currently running in emacs using cider-jack-in.

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at